The 7 Best Note-Taking Apps to Stay Organized in 2022

 It’s just gorgeous.
 If you’re creative and like clean, modern aesthetic stuff, Notebook is the perfect note-taking app for you.
 The app saves your notes in 6 types of cards: text, checklist, audio, photo, sketch, and file.

 The Web Clipper feature will let you clip text, images, and entire articles from the web and save them to your Notebook.
-No more need to bookmark web pages, which makes it one of the best note-taking apps for mac.
+No more need to bookmark web pages, which makes it one of the best note-taking apps for Mac.

 Zoho Notebook comes with gesture-based functions to give you a better user experience.
-You can pinch, swipe, flick to organize and rearrange your cards.
+You can pinch, swipe, and flick to organize and rearrange your cards.
 Touch your cards to interact with them.

 Pros